Indiana Jones and the Kingdom of the Crystal Skull (soundtrack)

-Indiana Jones and the Kingdom of the Crystal Skull (Original Motion Picture Soundtrack) is the film score to the 2008 film of the same name, composed and conducted by John Williams.
-Returning to record the score was the contracted orchestra of Sandy de Crescent: a.k.a. the Hollywood Studio Orchestra.
-The soundtrack album was released on May 20, 2008.
+Indiana Jones and the Kingdom of the Crystal Skull (Original Motion Picture Soundtrack) is the film score to the 2008 film of the same name, composed and conducted by John Williams and performed by the Hollywood Studio Symphony, with orchestrations provided by Conrad Pope and Eddie Karam.
+The soundtrack album was released by Concord Records on May 20, 2008.

 Track listing

 Like most of John Williams' soundtracks, the tracks are not listed in the order they appear in the film.
 To listen to the soundtrack in chronological order would go 6, 8, 7, 12, 14, 11, 9, 5, 10, 16, 15, 13, 17, 18, and 19 along with 1 - 4 as bonus tracks heard in concert theme.

 The soundtrack debuted on the Billboard 200 at number 39 during its first week.

+Indiana Jones: The Complete Collection Box Set

+The soundtrack was reissued by Walt Disney Records and released alongside the other four film soundtrack albums from the series in a collective 5-CD box set on March 27, 2024.